stefanofa/awesome/TOPICS.md

 ## key-value

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.
+*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value database that is optimized for caching and other realtime workloads.

 ## key-value-store

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.
+*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value database that is optimized for caching and other realtime workloads.

 ## nosql

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.
+*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value database that is optimized for caching and other realtime workloads.

 ## valkey

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.
+*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value database that is optimized for caching and other realtime workloads.

 ## valkey-client

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.
+*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value database that is optimized for caching and other realtime workloads.

 ## testcontainers